Mike Riley (gridiron football): Return to Oregon State

 After spending the 2002 season with the New Orleans Saints, Riley returned to Corvallis to become the head coach at Oregon State in 2003 following Erickson's departure to become the head coach of San Francisco 49ers of the NFL.
 Riley agreed to a seven-year contract that started at $625,000 per year and increased incrementally to $950,000 in year seven.

 Continuing on their new success, the Beavers won bowl games in 2003 and 2004 before having a down year in 2005.

 After starting the 2006 season 2–3, the Beavers went 9–4 on the regular season, including an upset of #3 USC in Corvallis.
 The Beavers completed their impressive season with a win over Missouri in the Sun Bowl in El Paso, Texas, ending their season with a 10–4 record.

 In 2007, the Beavers again started 2–3 and finished 8–4 on the regular season, including an upset of #2 Cal in Berkeley.
 The Beavers finished the year 9–4 with a win in the Emerald Bowl in San Francisco over the Maryland Terrapins.

 In 2008, Riley's Beavers knocked off #1-ranked USC 27–21 at Reser Stadium.
 The Beavers went into the Civil War with a chance to reach the Rose Bowl as Pac-10 champions but were defeated by Oregon, 65–38, and instead accepted another invitation to the third place Sun Bowl, where they beat Pittsburgh in a defensive struggle, 3–0.

-Though winless in bowl games as a player, Riley has a 6–2 NCAA football bowl record as a head coach through the 2013 season, having won the 2003 Las Vegas Bowl, 2004 Insight Bowl, 2006 Sun Bowl, 2007 Emerald Bowl, and 2008 Sun Bowl.
-Riley is a combined 8–1 in bowl games as a head or assistant coach.
+Though winless in bowl games as a player, Riley had a 6–2 NCAA football bowl record as a head coach through the 2013 season, having won the 2003 Las Vegas Bowl, 2004 Insight Bowl, 2006 Sun Bowl, 2007 Emerald Bowl, 2008 Sun Bowl, and 2013 Hawaii Bowl.
+Riley was a combined 9–2 in bowl games as a head or assistant coach.
 In the 2009 Las Vegas Bowl, the Beavers lost to the BYU Cougars of the Mountain West Conference.

 In Riley's second stint at Oregon State, the Beavers produced four NFL quarterbacks, Sean Mannion, Sean Canfield, Matt Moore, and Derek Anderson.

 Following the 2009 season, Riley was rumored to be up for the USC vacancy created by the resignation of Pete Carroll.
 Those rumors were put to rest when Riley signed a three-year extension at OSU through the 2019 season.